Jessica Savitch: PBS anchor

-October 3, 1983 live broadcast incident
+October 3, 1983, live broadcast incident

-Despite Savitch's competence and success as an anchor, by 1983 NBC was beginning to shift its focus to other female anchors, particularly Connie Chung.
+Despite Savitch's competence and success as an anchor, by 1983, NBC was beginning to shift its focus to other female anchors, particularly Connie Chung.
 In June 1983, NBC removed Savitch from her regular Saturday evening anchor slot and replaced her with Chung, who also accepted the Early Today position that Savitch had rejected.
 From then until her death in October 1983, Savitch's only regular appearances on NBC were on the NBC News Digest segments.
 Savitch began feeling anxious about her job and showed signs of emotional instability.

-On October 3, 1983, during an NBC News Digest segment, Savitch was largely incoherent on the air, slurring her speech, deviating from her script and ad-libbing her report.
-She performed a later segment the same evening without issues.
+On October 3, 1983, during an NBC News Digest segment, Savitch was slurring her speech, deviating from her script and ad-libbing her report.
+She performed a later segment without any issues that same evening.
 Savitch's flawed delivery fueled speculation that she was using drugs, specifically cocaine.
-However, she blamed the problems on a teleprompter malfunction, while her agent said it was due to the effects of pain medication in relation to recent facial reconstructive surgery following a boating accident.
+However, she blamed the problems on a teleprompter malfunction, while her agent said it was due to the effects of pain medication which she was taking in response to recent facial reconstructive surgery which she underwent following a boating accident.

-While some of Savitch's colleagues said they had seen evidence of drug use, other friends and associates expressed skepticism that she had a drug problem.
+While some of Savitch's colleagues stated that they had seen evidence of drug use, other friends and associates of Savitch expressed skepticism because they did not believe that she had a drug problem.
 NBC correspondent Linda Ellerbee later said that she had asked network management to intervene, telling them, "You have to do something.
 This woman [Savitch] is in trouble."
 Ellerbee said that a network vice president responded, "We're afraid to do anything.
 We're afraid she'll kill herself on our time."
 When management failed to act, Ellerbee and other correspondents had tried to reach out to Savitch, who died before anything could be done.

-Although Savitch biographer Gwenda Blair wrote that Savitch's poor performance on the October 3 segment effectively ended her network career, a People magazine article published after her death said that her NBC contract had actually been renewed (although the renewal was for just one year rather than her previous three-year contracts), that she would have reclaimed a spot as a substitute Sunday anchor for NBC Nightly News in January 1984, and that she was set to appear on another season of Frontline.
+Although Gwenda Blair wrote that Savitch's poor performance on the October 3 segment effectively ended her network career, a People magazine article which was published after her death stated that her NBC contract had actually been renewed (although the renewal was for just one year rather than her previous three-year contracts), that she would have reclaimed a spot as a substitute Sunday anchor for NBC Nightly News in January 1984, and that she was set to appear on another season of Frontline.